 Where should you start?
 Request a blood test to see what your vitamin D levels are.
 Remember, many experts suggest that a blood level of 50-80 ng/mL of vitamin D is ideal for the optimal protection of cancer, cardiovascular disease, and cognitive decline/dementia.
 You can get a blood test from your physician, but independent companies, like Life Extension (www.lifeextension.com), offer them as well, and they're super-affordable without the hassle of going to a doctor's office or dealing with insurance.

 How to supplement?
 Many experts suggest taking between 5000 and 8000 IU of vitamin D3 daily (if you are a heavier or larger person, experts recommend a daily dosage on the higher end).
 Vitamin D3 is best absorbed with food that contains fat (so with a meal).
 Better yet, use a liquid Vitamin D3 (tasteless and odorless) to experience the benefits without taxing your digestive system or having to swallow a pill.
-(Again, here's the link to the product I use.)
+(Again, here's the brand I use everyday in liquid form. )

 Hope that gives you some food for thought about vitamin D. It's something I personally believe just about everyone should be supplementing with; if we did, I think it would reduce a great deal of suffering and disease.
 I hope you consider checking your levels and seeing where you are.
 Knowledge is power!